Interwar Britain: Reading

 Books about the First World War peaked in popularity during the war book revival of 1928–1931.
 The revival originated in Germany with Arnold Zweig's The Case of Sergeant Grischa (1927) and Erich Maria Remarque's All Quiet on the Western Front (1928), which were serialised in British newspapers.
 Other best-selling war books included Siegfried Sassoon's Memoirs of a Fox-Hunting Man (1928), Edmund Blunden's Undertones of War (1928), Richard Aldington's Death of a Hero (1929) and Robert Graves's Good-Bye to All That (1929).
 The most successful play in 1929 was R. C. Sherriff's Journey's End.
 The war books revived memories of the horrors of the First World War and increased antiwar feeling.

-It was also during this time and stretching into the 1950s and 1960s that the Inklings began to meet.
+It was also during this time that the Inklings began to meet.
 J. R. R. Tolkien published The Hobbit in 1937 and C. S. Lewis published The Allegory of Love in 1937.
-Lewis went on to publish Out of the Silent Planet in 1938 to start his famous Space Trilogy, and published The Lion, the Witch and the Wardrobe in 1950 to start his The Chronicles of Narnia series.
-Tolkien went on to publish On Fairy-Stories in 1939, and The Fellowship of the Ring in 1954 to start his The Lord of the Rings series.
-(See the article on The Inklings for more information.)
+Lewis went on to publish Out of the Silent Planet in 1938 to start his famous Space Trilogy, and Tolkien went on to publish On Fairy-Stories in 1939.